hanjun815/SHeRLoc/README.md

 Preprocess 4D radar point clouds, spinning radar scans, and LiDAR point clouds.
 Pass the folder containing the raw data to `--input`, and the folder where preprocessed results should be saved to `--output`.
 Preprocess all data you plan to use for training or evaluation in advance.

-- Calibration with Mountain 01 Sequence
+- (Skippable) Calibration with Mountain 01 Sequence
 ```
 cd SHeRLoc/datasets
 python calibration_continental.py